 People tend to neglect themselves and their responsibilities during active addiction.
 Cleanliness becomes less of a priority, bills go unpaid, and relationships are neglected.
 It is unrealistic to think that all of these issues can be addressed and repaired as soon as someone gets clean.
 In early recovery, the primary focus should be on putting down the alcohol or other drugs and staying clean throughout each day.
 This is a process that takes time and effort.
 Attending to daily responsibilities comes next.

 One of the benefits of long-term recovery is that people learn to have fun and connect with others.
 Over time, lives become full.
 Factor in employment, relationships, children and other responsibilities, and days can get busy.
 Finding a perfect harmony between responsibilities, leisure and active recovery is unrealistic.
 Work deadlines and family emergencies may temporarily take precedence over other aspects of a routine; however, finding a measure of balance is possible if you have a foundation that allows you to meet priorities without dropping other responsibilities.

 Even when other situations need your full attention, it is possible to keep recovery present on a daily basis.
 Here are some techniques to keep recovery at the forefront while also attending to other responsibilities:

 Remember to keep it simple in the beginning.
 Focus on staying clean and learning how to live without the use of substances or replacement behaviors.
-As this becomes a natural process, people find their lives becoming full with activities, relationships and responsibilities.
+As this becomes a natural process, people find their lives become full of activities, relationships and responsibilities.
 Life can become overwhelming, but with a solid foundation and daily attention to recovery, it is possible to meet responsibilities and stay clean throughout a lifetime.

 Get started with the right support at Summit Malibu.
 We have many programs that can fit your unique journey.
 Contact us or call us at (747) 322-4168 to get started on your recovery.